DuPont Names Spin-off ‘Chemours’

+DuPont also will exit the city of Wilmington, where it has been headquartered for more than a century.
+The company is moving its base to Chestnut Run, not far from Wilmington in New Castle County, Del., where in 2012 it opened a 220,000-sq-ft office building.
+Chemours will call the DuPont Building in Wilmington home, at least initially.
+Trian Partners, the activist investment firm that owns a nearly 3% stake in DuPont, has criticized DuPont for its expensive Wilmington real estate.

-The 9,100 Chemours employees will be led by Chief Executive Officer Mark P. Vergnano, who is well acquainted with its business.
-Since 2009, he ran the TiO2, fluoroproducts, and chemicals units for DuPont.
-The registration statement says Chemours’s strategy will be to pursue organic growth, primarily through capacity expansions, as well as to penetrate developing markets.
+Chemours’s 9,100 employees will be led by CEO Mark P. Vergnano, who has run the performance chemicals unit for DuPont since 2009.
+The SEC filing says Chemours’s strategy will be to pursue organic growth, primarily through capacity expansions, and to penetrate developing markets.

-The company is targeting a high-yield credit rating of “BB” and will be spun off with a “commensurate debt level.”
-This implies, given Chemours’s strong cash flow position, that Chemours will spin off with an ample amount of debt.
+DuPont is targeting a high-yield credit rating of “BB” for the new firm and plans to spin it off with a “commensurate debt level.”
+Chemours will have $274 million worth of environmental remediation expenses.

+John Roberts, a stock analyst with UBS, told clients in a research note that the targeted credit rating implies DuPont is saddling Chemours with $2.3 billion in debt.
+The relatively high debt level could initially chase off some investors in Chemours, he wrote, although the new firm should be able to build equity and reduce risk.

+“We believe any negative effects could be short-term,” Roberts said, noting that the company could move to a higher, investment-grade, credit rating within a few years.

 Join the conversation